nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/debugging-automation-chains.md

 1. Go to your Nuxeo Platform.
 2. Go the documentation of the chain `FileManager.ImportInSeam`: [http://localhost:8080/nuxeo/site/automation/doc/?id=FileManager.ImportInSeam](http://localhost:8080/nuxeo/site/automation/doc/?id=FileManager.ImportInSeam).
 3. Enable the traces for this chain, if they are disabled.
 If they're already enabled, skip to next step.
-4. On the user interface of the Nuxeo Platform, drop one or a few files in a workspace via the HTML 5 drag'n drop feature and create them directly (smart import).
+4. On the user interface of the Nuxeo Platform, drop one or a few files in a workspace via the HTML 5 drag and drop feature and create them directly (smart import).
     This action uses in background the chain `FileManager.ImportInSeam`.
 5. Go to the chain documentation page again: [http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam](http://localhost:8080/nuxeo/site/automation/doc/traces?opId=FileManager.ImportInSeam).
 6. Click on the **Get traces** link.